-The North Central Kansas Food Council is made up of a diverse group of public and private stakeholders in a collaborative effort to advocate for enhanced quality of life for all residents through sustainable access to regionally produced food options, economic opportunity, and educational recourses.
-The group met for the first time in February 2017 and encompasses all 12 counties in the NCRPC primary service area including Clay, Cloud, Dickinson, Ellsworth, Jewell, Lincoln, Marshall, Mitchell, Ottawa, Republic, Saline, and Washington.
+The North Central Kansas Food Council was established in 2017 with a diverse group of public and private stakeholders in a collaborative effort to advocate for enhanced quality of life for residents through sustainable access to regionally produced food.
+It was formed as an initiative of the North Central Regional Planning Commission and Live Well Saline County.
+The North Central Kansas Food Council encompasses Clay, Cloud, Dickinson, Ellsworth, Jewell, Lincoln, Marshall, Mitchell, Ottawa, Republic, Saline, and Washington counties.

 The mission of the Council is to advocate for enhanced quality of life for all residents through sustainable access to regional produced food options, economic opportunity, and educational resources.